Join A Secret Italy

 Watch out for Flying Wooden Spoons

-Last time I was there, I was sitting chatting in the street when a wooden spoon came flying out of the window above and clattered onto the cobbles below.
+Last time I was there, I was sitting chatting to the pasta grandmothers in the street when a wooden spoon came flying out of the window above and clattered onto the cobbles below.
 After much laughter from the ladies making pasta, a young lady came to the window and sheepishly explained that she had thrown it at her husband... but sadly missed.
 That kind of sums up the passion and colorful atmosphere of the old town.

 | Tip